-For-o Other antennas, "concealment technology" means shall use of compatible colors and architectural screening or other techniques approved by the City.
+For o Other antennas, "concealment technology" means shall use of compatible colors and architectural screening or other techniques approved by the City.

-Antennas shall be integrated into the design of any existing structure or support the structure to which they are attached.
+Antennas shall be integrated into the design of any-existing-structure or support the structure to which they are attached.
 External projections from the existing structure or support structure shall be limited to the greatest extent technically feasible.

 - c.
-For a Antennas mounted on one or more building facades: "Concealment technology"-means shall: (a) use of color and materials such that the facility-has to provide architectural compatibility with the building: It-shall (b) be mounted on a wall of an existing building in a configuration as flush to the wall as technically possible; and shall (c) not project above the wall on which it is mounted. - d.- For-equipment-structures: "Concealment-technology" means locating-within a building, or-if on top-of-a building, with architecturally compatible screening.
-An underground-location, or locating-above ground-with a solid fence and landscaping, is also considered concealment technology. - d.
+For a Antennas mounted on one or more building facades: "Concealment technology" means shall: (a) use of color and materials such that the facility has to provide architectural compatibility with the building; It-shall (b) be mounted on a wall of an existing building in a configuration as flush to the wall as technically possible; and shall (c) not project above the wall on which it is mounted. - d.
+For equipment structures: "Concealment technology" means locating within a building, or if on top of a building, with architecturally compatible screening.
+An underground location, or locating above ground with a solid fence and landscaping, is also considered concealment technology. - d.
 Where feasible, cable and or conduit shall be routed through the inside of any new tower, utility pole, or other support structure.
-Where this is not feasible, or where such routing would result in a structure of a substantially different design or substantially greater diameter than that of other similar structures in the vicinity or would otherwise appear out of context with its surroundings, the City may allow or require that the cable or conduit shall be the color of the tower, utility pole, or other support structure, and the City may require that the cable be placed in conduit. - e.
+Where this is not feasible, or where such routing would result in a structure of a substantially different design or substantially greater diameter than that of other similar structures in the vicinity or would otherwise appear out of context with its surroundings, the City may allow or require that the cable or conduit be placed on the outside of the structure.
+The outside cable or conduit shall be the color of the tower, utility pole, or other support structure, and the City may require that the cable be placed in conduit. - e.
 Alternative measures for concealment may be proposed by the applicant and approved by the City, if the City determines through the applicable review process of that the optional measures will be at least as effective in concealing the PWSF as the measures required above. - f.
-Nonwithstanding the above, the manner of concealment for any PWSF that requires approval through Process IIA or Process IIB shall be reviewed and determined as part of that Process. - Setbacks Ground-mounted-personal wireless service facilities shall be located at least a distance equal to 100-percent of antenna height from any property-line adjacent to or across the street from a residential use or residential zone; and a minimum of 10 feet from any property line adjacent to or across the street-from all other uses or zones.
+Nonwithstanding the above, the manner of concealment for any PWSF that requires approval through Process IIA or Process IIB shall be reviewed and determined as part of that Process. - 4.
+Setbacks Ground-mounted personal wireless service facilities shall be located at least a distance equal to 100 percent of antenna height from any property line adjacent to or across the street from a residential use or residential zone; and a minimum of 10 feet from any-property line adjacent to or across the street from all other uses or zones.

 The following regulations apply, except for structures located in public right-of-way: